lzwjava/blog-source/_posts/en/2025-01-09-gpts-from-conversation-en.md

 ---
 audio: true
 lang: en
 layout: post
 title: ChatGPT Should Allow Creation of GPTs from Conversation History
+translated: false
 ---

 The conversation list should include a button near the share button labeled "Create GPT."
 This feature would allow users to create a GPT based on recent chat history.